carlosolarte/RESPEG/README.md

 result State: {eps ; 7023}
 ```

-We have collected all the results and summarize it in `results.ods`.
-This sheet contains the final state of the parser for each input file as well as the number of steps performed to reach that state.
+We have collected all the results and summarize them in the `csv` files of each directory, containing the final state of the parser for each input file as well as the number of steps performed to reach that state.
 These results are also reported in Table1 of our paper.
 Some minor differences are due to adjustments in the implementations performed after the submission of the paper (and will be included in the camera ready version).